 - Occasional loads occur from static wind and seismic loads and are considered to act occasionally.
 Seismic load on a vertical pipe loop is used in this article.

 Primary Stress is generated by internal and external force and moments.
 Primary stress is not self limiting – even if a part moves, the load causing it does not reduce.
 In this example, an expansion joint without restraining hardware creates a primary stress on a pipe.

 This primary stress is caused by pressure of the fluid multiplied by the area of the pipe.
 It occurs all the time the system is pressurized.
-No mater how much the pipe displaces, the un-tied bellows keeps pushing on it.
+No matter how much the pipe displaces, the untied bellows keeps pushing on it.